Skip to main content

 Some children in child care have special dietary needs, such as food allergies, cultural or religious preferences, and alternative diets, like vegetarian diets.

-As a food service staff, your role is to work with your training and curriculum specialist or your program administrator, the child care providers, and families to ensure that children with special dietary needs receive appropriate foods when dining in your program.
+As a food service staff, your role is to work with your Training & Curriculum Specialist or your program administrator, the child care providers, and families to ensure that children with special dietary needs receive appropriate foods when dining in your program.

 Your program administrator will ask parents about dietary needs when the child is being enrolled at the center.
 Specifically, they will collect information about family eating patterns, dietary requirements, food allergies, or other circumstances that need to be considered for food service and menu planning.